AdobeDocs/commerce-admin.en/help/stores-purchase/cancel-allow.md

    This setting enables cancel functionality from the customer account on the storefront.

-1. In the **[!UICONTROL Order Order cancellation reasons]** it is possible to add, delete or modify any cancellation reason.
+1. In the **[!UICONTROL Order Order cancellation reasons]** you can add, delete, or modify any cancellation reason.

-   This setting allows to set the cancellation reasons that are going to be displayed when the customer try to cancel from the storefront.
+   With this setting, cancellation reasons are displayed on the storefront to the customer when they cancel an order.
    This should have almost one reason set.

 1. Click **[!UICONTROL Save Config]**.